Knife crime: Concerned mum launches petition to bring back youth clubs

 “Our children need things like this to be put in place , otherwise crime is just going to go up and up, children are our future and this I think could really help.”

+It comes after a 15 year old boy was seriously injured after being stabbed earlier this week.

-Councillor Jim Steinke, cabinet member for neighbourhoods and community safety, said youth clubs were on the decline but added sports clubs might be a better prevention of youth crime.
+Councillor Jim Steinke, cabinet member for neighbourhoods and community safety at Sheffield City Council, said youth clubs were on the decline but added sports clubs might be a better prevention of crime.

 He said: “Youth clubs are really good but I think the same group of people who use them might not necessarily get into knife crime.